patriciogonzalezvivo/thebookofshaders/11/README.md

 Well... enough technicalities, it's time for you to use this resource in your own expressive way:

 * Contemplate how each noise implementation looks.
 Imagine them as a raw material, like a marble rock for a sculptor.
 What can you say about about the "feeling" that each one has?
 Squinch your eyes to trigger your imagination, like when you want to find shapes in a cloud.
 What do you see?
 What are you reminded of?
 What do you imagine each noise implementation could be made into?
-Following your guts and try to make it happen in code.
+Follow your gut instinct and try to make it happen in code.

 * Make a shader that projects the illusion of flow.
 Like a lava lamp, ink drops, water, etc.